PlanetHorizont/ben.hoskings.net/site/2013/01/22/as-war-on-b-is-not-a-good-start.html.markdown

 ---

 It's certainly an eye-grabbing title: "The Liberals' War on Science".
-Heady stuff.
-Not only the right are putting the boot in, [claims Michael Shermer for Scientific American](http://www.scientificamerican.com/article.cfm?id=the-liberals-war-on-science)---science is distorted by both ends of the political spectrum.
+It's not just the right putting the boot in, [claims Michael Shermer for Scientific American](http://www.scientificamerican.com/article.cfm?id=the-liberals-war-on-science)---apparently science is distorted by both ends of the political spectrum.

 > Believe it or not—and I suspect most readers will not—there's a liberal war on science.
 Say what?

 Well, extraordinary claims require extraordinary evidence.
 There may well be some on the left in the US who misappropriate science to further their agenda.
-Equating their scientific interference with that of movement conservatism, though, is an extremely long bow to draw.
+Equating their scientific interference with that of movement conservatism, though, is quite a bow to draw.

 > The left's war on science begins with the stats [from a 2011 survey by the Public Religion Research Institute]: 41 percent of Democrats are young Earth creationists, and 19 percent doubt that Earth is getting warmer.